Thursday, September 27, 2007

 It's proving to be a quiet week in Swiss Cottage.
 To keep myself amused I've written a post about a travel adventure in 1998.
 Eight years later the entire experience remains as vivid as the day it happened.
 I'm talking about Easter Island, or Rapa Nui as it's called by the indigenous population.

 Sitting along in the Pacific Ocean it remains one of the most intriguing places I've ever visited.
 The nearest populated landmass is the equally remote Pitcairn Island more than 1,900km west.
 South America lies a further 3,700km east.
-To get there I caught a flight to Tahiti, stopped for a couple of days in Pape'ete, and then boarded a midnight flight with Lan Chile on 23 November 1998.
+To get there, I caught a flight to Pape'ete, stopped for several days in Tahiti, and then boarded a midnight flight with Lan Chile on 23 November 1998.
 The island has been part of Chile since 1888.

 Five hours later our Boeing 767 slowly descended across the Pacific as a small triangular island flew into view.
 The airport runway runs almost the full width of the southern corner of the island.
 I later learned that it had been extended by NASA in 1985 to serve as an emergency landing strip for the Space Shuttle program.
 This extension made the island accessible by large passenger jets for the first time, thus paving the way for mass tourism.

 Orongo sits on the southernmost cliff tops of Easter Island overlooking the flooded volcanic crater of Rano Kau.
-Here, in the 18th and 19th Century, the island's birdman culture flourished.
-Youths would compete in a ritual each spring to secure the season's first Sooty Tern egg.
+It was here, in the 18th and 19th Century, that the island's birdman culture flourished.
+Youths would compete in a ceremonial ritual to secure the season's first Sooty Tern egg every Spring.
 These birds nest annually on a small pinnacle of rock several hundred metres from shore.

 Securing the egg required scrambling down a near-vertical cliff, swimming through heavy ocean swells and finally returning to the top of the cliff.
 Whoever returned first with their egg intact was crowned ceremonial chief for another year.
 As I stood on the edge of this wind-swept outcrop I couldn't help but marvel at the courage of these men.